-"We're very lucky to have Chad Coleman," showrunner Glen Mazzara tells THR.
+"We're very lucky to have Chad Coleman," showrunner Glen Mazzara tells The Hollywood Reporter.
 "We’re all fans of The Wire and [Walking Dead and Wire director] Ernest Dickerson has obviously worked with Chad.
 He's a great addition to the family."

 Sonequa Martin-Green (The Good Wife, NYC 22, Army Wives) portrays a new character to the Walking Dead universe and is Tyreese's clearly outspoken sister.
 Sasha and Tyreese "will be major players" in the back-half of season three, Mazzara says.

-Daniel Thomas May (The Vampire Diaries, Drop Dead Diva) plays Allen, who first appeared in the second issue of the comics with his wife, Donna and twin sons Billy and Ben.
+Daniel Thomas May (The Vampire Diaries, Drop Dead Diva) plays Allen, who first appeared in the second issue of the comics with his wife, Donna, and twin sons Billy and Ben.
 At the prison, Allen helps Rick and Tyreese clear Cell Block A and ultimately winds up getting bitten on the ankle.
-In a bid to safe him, Rick amputates his leg but he doesn't quite make it.
+In a bid to save him, Rick amputates his leg, but he doesn't quite make it.
 If the story line sounds familiar, it should -- Hershel's leg amputation from the season three premiere was mostly based on Allen's story.

 Tyler Chase (The Between, Simple Things) is Allen's son, who in the comics was considerably younger and was charged with caring for Allen after his amputation.
 Having lost both his parents, the damaged boy kills his twin brother thinking he'd reanimate and be OK.
 Carl (naturally!) takes him out.